 ALMA’s relationship with the Chilean community and government has been excellent both at the national and regional levels.
 Collaboration and communication are constant at the ministerial level (through the ministries of Foreign Affairs, Public Lands, Education and others, as relevant) as well as with regional authorities through the Intendente –the equivalent of a regional governor– and local authorities, through the mayor and town council of San Pedro de Atacama and Toconao indigenous community.

-Regionally, ALMA contributes annually to the ALMA Region II Fund, also since 2003.
+Regionally, ALMA contributes annually to the ALMA Region II Fund, also since 2004.
 This fund promotes productive and social-economic development in the San Pedro de Atacama community, supporting local initiatives through a public call for proposals.
-As of 2017, ALMA contributes approximately USD $350,000 per year to this fund and has allocated more than USD 3.300.000 until now.
+As of 2017, ALMA contributed approximately USD $307,000 to this fund and has allocated around USD 4,200,000 until now.

 In the field of science, the observatory has strong ties with Chilean universities.
 For instance, the Universidad de Chile has played an active role in hardware development and commissioning for band 5, one of the increased capabilities of the observatory approved under the ALMA Development Program.
 The university has also been a member of the consortium developing a prototype cartridge for band 1, another potential innovation being considered as part of the program.
 In turn, the Universidad de Concepción has participated in the commissioning of the ALMA Phasing Project, a project funded by the United States’ National Science Foundation (NSF), ALMA’s North American partner.